-Latest Advertiser Complains About iOS 14 Anti-Tracking Feature - The Mac Observer
+Instagram is Latest Complaint Against iOS 14 Anti-Tracking Feature - The Mac Observer

 It’s going to be much much more problematic for all the small businesses.
 There are millions of them out there that rely on us to target customers and to reach those customers.
 Particularly during a pandemic when they’re hurting.

 Here’s my translation.
-Ironically, Apple’s move won’t have much of an impact on billion-dollar companies like Facebook and Google.
+Ironically, Apple’s move won’t have much of an impact on billion-dollar companies like Facebook and Google, in spite of their pearl-clutching.
 Instead it will strengthen them as smaller business increasingly rely on them for their advertising needs.

 The boil will be coming to a head in the near future.
 Advertising certainly enables much of the free web that people rely on.
 But we have to challenge ourselves and ask if the current way of doing things is the best way for non-companies, AKA people.